 Stone fruit like nectarines, apricots or plums will work brilliantly in place of peaches.
-And feel free to substitute red currants for any berries you love.
+There will be no need to alter the recipe in any way.

-- 200g/1 2/3 cup plain flour
+- 200 g / ⅔ cup plain flour

-- 2 1/2 tsp baking powder
+- 2 ½ tsp baking powder

-- 1/2 tsp salt
+- ½ tsp salt

-- 140ml/1/2 cup buttermilk
+- 125 ml / ½ cup buttermilk

 - 3 eggs large

 - 1 tsp vanilla extract